bhaskaraa45/ID1063/README.md

 # ID1063_ITP

-int this repository , i uploaded :
+in this repository , i uploaded :

-All Lab Questions & solutions of 2022
+0. All Lab Questions & solutions of 2022
-Hackathons Ques. & sol. of 2021 & 2022
+1. Hackathons Ques. & sol. of 2021 & 2022